 - Regatta strictly follows the “Labor Laws of Government of Rajasthan” (Employment of Children’s Act 1938).

-- No child laborer is employed by Regatta or by any of the company’s suppliers, sub-suppliers and other interested division associated with the company.
+- No child laborer is employed by Regatta or by any of the company’s suppliers, sub-suppliers, and other interested divisions associated with the company.